riongull/notes/Dash-MN-setup.md

   # this file may already exist
   # if it does not nano will create it
   # either way you will need to select a name/alias (e.g. "MNO1"
-  # reminder: your VPS ip address can be found using 'nano ~/.ssh/config'
+  # reminder: your masternode/VPS ip address can be found using 'nano ~/.ssh/config'
   # populate the file with the data obtained above in the following format:
   < # start of file contents
     MN01 <masternode-ip-address>:9999 <masternode-privkey> <txn-hash> <txn-output-index>